Paul scores 34, Clippers beat Jazz 111-106 to take 2-1 lead - News 12 Now

 The Jazz led most of the game before Paul took over in the fourth quarter and powered a 15-0 run that gave the Clippers a 103-96 lead with 2:09 remaining.
 Utah never led again.

-The win negated a spectacular night from Gordon Hayward, who scored a career-high 40 points.
+The Clippers overcame a spectacular night from Gordon Hayward, who scored a career-high 40 points.
 But Paul simply dominated the fourth quarter, scoring nine straight himself during the run and getting wherever he wanted on the floor.
 He iced the game with a pair of free throws with 5.3 seconds remaining and finished with seven rebounds and 10 assists.

+“I’m just always looking at the scoreboard trying to manage the game,” Paul said.
+“I was just trying to pick my spots.
+That’s a good team over there.
+They stick to their principles.

+“Me and (DeAndre Jordan) on the ball-screens just tried to keep getting creative and tried to figure out ways to make plays.”

+“That’s a difficult cover,” Jazz coach Quin Snyder said of Paul.
+“We put different guys on him and covered the pick-and-roll a few different ways.
+That’s really all you can do is maybe try to give him some different looks because he’s usually going to figure out if you’re doing one thing — as you saw during the third quarter.

+“You just keep trying to adjust as best as you can and compete.
+The hard thing for us is when we did get some stops, they got second shots.”

-Joe Johnson tried to will the Jazz to victory in the fourth quarter after Hayward slowed down.
-He finished with 15 off the bench and George Hill scored 26 thanks to a 13-point third quarter.
+Joe Johnson tried to will the Jazz to victory in the fourth quarter after Hayward slowed down, finishing with 15 points off the bench.
+George Hill scored 26 thanks to a 13-point third quarter, then said the Jazz needed to win the next game.

+“Yes, it’s a must-win situation for us,” he said.
+“You never want to go down 3-1, especially going back to their home court.”

 Griffin left the game with 3:18 remaining in the second quarter and did not return after landing awkwardly following a transition layup.
 The Clippers ruled it a bruised right big toe.
 The five-time All-Star had 11 points, six rebounds and two assists in 18 minutes.